Alamo Drafthouse Cinema to build in Fayetteville

 Told of the new theater, Matt Smith, the owner-operator of several theaters located throughout the state, says he believes Fayetteville will "be a good town for Alamo," citing the "college town" demographics of the area.

-Smith said while he was “surprised” that Alamo Drafthouse was moving into Fayetteville at the present time, given that the theater industry had “bled out so hard” during the pandemic — since 2019, the number or North American screens has fallen by more than 3,000, according to the media measurement and analytics company Comscore, and Smith believes the actual number of theater closings is likely closer to 5,000 given that many smaller theaters don’t report to Comscore — he says the move makes sense for Alamo Drafhouse.
+Smith said while he was "surprised" that Alamo Drafthouse was moving into Fayetteville at the present time, given that the theater industry had "bled out so hard" during the pandemic -- since 2019, the number of North American screens has fallen by more than 3,000, according to the media measurement and analytics company Comscore, and Smith believes the actual number of theater closings is likely closer to 5,000 given that many smaller theaters don't report to Comscore -- he says the move makes sense for Alamo Drafhouse.

 Smith added that Alamo Drafthouse had a reputation for "doing things right."